 Decades of easy peace may go their wayAnd, tide, and time, may drift us far apart,But you who shared our savage yesterdayWill hold the highest places in our heart..

 Initiatives of the Wartime Heritage AssociationOur World War I InitiativesIn 2012, Wartime Heritage began researching those from our local community of Yarmouth Town and County of Nova Scotia who’s names appear on the Yarmouth Memorial and prepared web pages for each individual.
-In 2014, as a World War I Centenary Initiative, the Association began to identity individuals with connections to Yarmouth Town and County who served during World War I. At present, the list contains over 1,578 men and women.
+In 2014, as a World War I Centenary Initiative, the Association began to identity individuals with connections to Yarmouth Town and County who served during World War I. At present, the list contains over 1,583 men and women.
 In 2016 a listing of the casualties of Shelburne and Digby Counties, Nova Scotia, were added.Information in Remembering World War I is updated regularly.
-If you know of someone missing from our list or you recognize any of the existing names, we encourage you to please share photos, letters, and memories with us so we may include them in the collection.Our World War II InitiativesThe Association has identified 152 casualties connected to Yarmouth Town and County in the Second World War.
-Over the years, the Association has collected information on each casualty from sources that include the American Battle Monuments Commission, the Books of Remembrance in Ottawa, the Canadian Virtual War Memorial (Veterans Affairs), the Commonwealth War Graves Commission, the 117 names on the Yarmouth Town and County War Memorial, and other local sources.
+If you know of someone missing from our list or you recognize any of the existing names, we encourage you to please share photos, letters, and memories with us so we may include them in the collection.Our World War II InitiativesThe Association has identified 168 casualties connected to Yarmouth Town and County in the Second World War.
+Over the years, the Association has collected information on each casualty from sources that include the American Battle Monuments Commission, the Books of Remembrance in Ottawa, the Canadian Virtual War Memorial (Veterans Affairs), the Commonwealth War Graves Commission, the names on the Yarmouth Town and County War Memorial, and other local sources.
 In 2017, the Association expanded its research to include all Nova Scotia World War II casualties.
+IN 2021, research research began to identify all Canadian, World War Two Royal Canadian Air Force casualties aged sixteen, seventeen, and eighteen at the time of their death.
+A listing of the casualties provides 115 causality names and the details of their service.
 The Korean War In 2017 the Association also expanded its research to include Nova Scotia casualties of the Korean War, and began to develop individual Remembrance pages for those individuals.Telegraphist Air Gunners InitiativesYarmouth, Nova Scotia, has a unique connection to the Telegraphist Air Gunners (TAGs) Fleet Air Arm, Royal Navy of World War II.
 Of the three thousand TAGs trained, five hundred seventy completed their training in Yarmouth at RCAF Station Yarmouth - East Camp.Over the years Wartime Heritage has maintained a connection with Telegraphist Air Gunners who served in World War II and the Association has attended Memorial Services in England at Lee-on-Solent on a number of occasions.Wartime Heritage has attempted to collect as much information as possible on TAGS and those who served at East Camp and continues to update the website.
 The site contains articles, stories, and photos.